mikeric/dopplr/README.md

     client.token = '1a2b3c4d5e6f'     #=> '1a2b3c4d5e6f'
     client.create_session             #=> '3c4d5e6f1a2b'

-### Instantiating and working with objects
+### Instantiating and returning data from objects

-All Dopplr objects are created using the client as a base, you can then branch of from them to dig deeper.
+All Dopplr objects are created using the client as a base.

     mike      = client.traveller      #=> Dopplr::Traveller for the token holder
     chicago   = client.city 4887398   #=> Dopplr::City for ID 4887398